Each year, when we are looking to take a holiday, I ask the kids (who are all grown up now) - ‘where do you want to go this year?’

 The locals cook the fish in their own special batter, served with traditional salads, and deserts.
 The banana pilihi is mouthwatering and their sweet potatoes are far superior to anything I’ve ever tasted here (don’t ask me why, they just are.)

-Alongside all the beauty and local colour, the island’s history is absolutely fascinating, with much of it preserved in its buildings and attractions.
+Alongside all the beauty and local colour, Norfolk island’s history is absolutely fascinating, with much of it preserved in its buildings and attractions.

 The history of the place is mind blowing.
-From the days of colonisation, the early settlers and revolutions - it is truly fascinating stuff.
+From the days of colonisation, the early settlers and revolutions - it is truly amazing stuff.